Beast-Code9999/HIT237_Group11_Assignment4/README.md

 Comments:
-Tried to mirror Project and ProjectChangeRequest for data integrity but seems to be too difficult for current level or takes too much time
-Tried to use pip install django-moderation to moderate two django objects (Project and ProjectChangeRequest)
+Tried to mirror Project for data integrity but seems to be too difficult for current level or takes too much time Tried to use pip install django-moderation to moderate two django objects (Project and ProjectChangeRequest)
 - limitation: Does not support many-to-many relationships

+Project inheritance was later found to be useful